 In his show of May 5, 2008, Jon Stewart mocks candidates Barack Obama and Hillary Clinton for shamelessly pandering to North Carolina and Indiana voters before the primaries.
 Playing on the story of Pandora’s Box, the accompanying graphics label the segment Panderer’s Box.
 Obama’s pandering takes the form of playing impromptu basketball in his shirtsleeves, while Clinton associates herself with NASCAR and falls into a southern regional accent.

-1 Response to “Pander Code”
+1 thought on “Pander Code”

 Many readers here are probably too young to remember that the law against “pimping” prostitutes to johns used to be called “pandering.”